20 Summer Programs for High School Students in Oregon

 Financial Assistance: Some partial scholarships are available.

 This program offers you a learning experience in a variety of subjects – from physiology to art, from technology to microbiology.
 The program encourages you to explore your interests, hone your knowledge and skills, and get a glimpse of college life.
-From STEM subjects to humanities and arts, there is a diverse range of courses taught by experienced faculty.
+From STEM subjects to humanities and the arts, a diverse range of courses is taught by experienced faculty.
 The program also includes campus tours and social activities to enhance the overall experience.

 If you’re interested in GIS (Geographic Information System) and Geomatics, then you can consider the GIS Summer Camp at Oregon Institute of Technology.